Dung-Han-Lee/Pointcloud-based-Row-Detection-using-ShellNet-and-PyTorch/README.md

 <img src="./assets/success_example.png" width="600" height="260">

 ## Limitations
-The network was mostly trained data facing forward, with vehicle standing in the center.
+The network was mostly trained on data facing forward, with vehicle standing in the center.
 The behavior when the vehicle has different orientation is poorer.
 It could make more
 sense to detect vineyard instead of rows.